 Those opportunities are not always afforded to them, though.
 Only about one-quarter of patients in Australia, where she is located, receive the relevant information regarding potential sexual difficulties, such as erectile dysfunction, after treatment for a stroke.

 "Generally, healthcare practitioners are reluctant or [they] deprioritize addressing sexuality in the context of managing illness and disability," McGrath said.
 "In our ideal world, we would want it to expand beyond the focus on the erectile function.
 But assuming [the patient] is focused on erectile dysfunction, we will talk about having a comprehensive account of what's happening for that person."

 This approach involves thinking about the impact of stroke in three areas:

 - The primary impact

 - The secondary impacts related to stroke impairments

 - The tertiary, psychological impact of an altered sex life

-It should be possible for patients to have conversations with professionals about how they can have satisfying sex lives despite complications resulting from a stroke.
+It should be possible for patients to have conversations with professionals about how they can have satisfying sex lives despite complications, such as erectile dysfunction, resulting from a stroke.